 Adding risks to the selected network element follows a similar process to adding attributes.
 Refer to the steps in Select Project Attributes.
-The key differences include:
+The key differences are that there are:

-- Two categories for each of transmission lines, stations, and underground cables - Two progress counters above the inclusion table covering known and unknown risk.
+- Two categories for each of transmission lines, stations, and underground cables - Two progress counters above the inclusion table.